-According to the Vegetation map from Cape Farm Mapper, see figure below, the vegetation that would have been present on the site is Swartland Shale Renosterveld.
-This type of vegetation is classified as Critically Endangered in terms of the National Environmental Management: Biodiversity Act 2004, National List of Ecosystems that are threatened and in need of protection (NEMBA).
+According the Vegetation Map from Cape Farm Mapper (the figure below) the vegetation that would have been present on site would and would be affected by the proposed dam development is Ceres Shale Renosterveld.
+This type of vegetation is considered "Vulnerable" according to the National Environmental Management: Biodiversity Act 10 of 2004 (NEMBA), National List of Ecosystems that are threatened and in need of protection.
+It is expected that the proposed dam will fall mostly on agricultural land and that no natural vegetation will be lost.